whisthq/admin-dashboard/README.md

 This repository contains the code for the Fractal dashboard used to deliver support and monitor the Fractal cloud infrastructure and userbase.

-The dashboard webpage is hosted on Netlify at: https://fractal-dashboard.netlify.app/
+The dashboard webpage is hosted on Netlify [here](https://fractal-dashboard.netlify.app/).

 The username to access the dashboard: `fractal-admin`